Sagrona Teema: Release

 "Sagrona Teema" was released on Disney+ on April 22, 2025, as part of a three-episode block, alongside "One Year Later" and "Harvest".
 The episode was expected to be released in August 2024, but it was delayed due to the 2023 Hollywood labor disputes.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reports a 86% approval rating, based on 7 reviews.
+The review aggregator website Rotten Tomatoes reports an 86% approval rating, based on 7 reviews.

 William Hughes of The A.V.
 Club gave a positive review, writing "many of the individual moments are riveting, the performances almost uniformly excellent."
 Mike Redmond of Pajiba also gave a positive review, summarizing that "My major concern was that each episode would be too dense to digest so quickly, but so far, they have flowed effortlessly into each other.
 I didn't want them to stop".